 It was the kind of question I had gotten used to being asked in Amsterdam a lot.
 Usually it was asked by tourists with a look of cheeky excitement in their eyes who didn’t care if people will judge them.
 However, it had taken this gentlemen five minutes of silently standing at the same tram stop and several glances in my direction before he had cautiously made one last final check that the coast was clear, shuffled over the few steps towards me and quietly asked his question.
 It was as if he was worried that the police or his mother might be listening in.

 We were quite far from the red light district, almost on the other side of town to be exact (Leidseplein).
 For a moment I wondered if he had been walking around Amsterdam for several hours, trying to build up the confidence to ask someone for directions.
-I informed him of the best way to get there and he thanked me.
+I informed him of the best way to get to the red light district and he thanked me.
 Our brief conversation had seemed to reach it’s natural conclusion so I continued to wait for my tram.

 There was a short pause.
 “Do you know how much it costs?”

 This was a new one.
 No one had ever asked me for a price comparison before.
 I don’t know why I let myself be dawn in to the conversation but rather than simply saying ‘no’ I started to make guesses and hypothesise that it probably varied depending on what services were being requested and how much the girl looked like Scarlett Johansson.

 He nodded as if he was about to start taking notes.
 There was another short pause as he looked from side to side again.
 Then he asked a question I was really not expecting.
 “Do you know how it all works?”